 “Highest beneficial use” means the beneficial use of a resource generally requiring the highest quality in the resource.
 For example, for many hazardous substances, providing protection for the beneficial use of drinking water will generally also provide protection for a great variety of other existing and future beneficial uses of groundwater.

+“Inadvertent discovery plan” means a plan prepared under WAC 173-340-815 that describes procedures for responding to a discovery of archaeological materials or human remains in accordance with applicable state and federal laws.

-“Independent remedial actions" means remedial actions conducted without department oversight or approval and not under an order, agreed order, or consent decree.
+“Independent remedial action" means a remedial action conducted without Ecology oversight or approval and not under an order or decree.

+“Indian tribe” means the term as defined in RCW 43.376.010(1).

 “Indicator hazardous substances” means the subset of hazardous substances present at a site selected under WAC 173-340-708 for monitoring and analysis during any phase of remedial action for the purpose of characterizing the site or establishing cleanup requirements for that site.

 “Industrial properties” means properties that are or have been characterized by, or are to be committed to, traditional industrial uses such as processing or manufacturing of materials, marine terminal and transportation areas and facilities, fabrication, assembly, treatment, or distribution of manufactured products, or storage of bulk materials, that are either:

-Zoned for industrial use by a city or county conducting land use planning under chapter 36.70A RCW (Growth Management Act); or
+(a) Zoned for industrial use by a city or county conducting land use planning under chapter 36.70A RCW (Growth Management Act); or

-For counties not planning under chapter 36.70A RCW (Growth Management Act) and the cities within them, zoned for industrial use and adjacent to properties currently used or designated for industrial purposes.
+(b) For counties not planning under chapter 36.70A RCW (Growth Management Act) and the cities within them, zoned for industrial use and adjacent to properties currently used or designated for industrial purposes.

 See WAC 173-340-745 for additional criteria to determine if a land use not specifically listed in this definition would meet the requirement of "traditional industrial use" and for evaluating if a land use zoning category meets the requirement of being "zoned for industrial use."